 The -prtToStr option causes ASN1C to generate print methods whose primary argument is a StringBuilder object.
 This provides a somewhat higher-performance means for users to write data to a string (instead of using StringWriter or another stream-based method).

 Generated Java Print Method Format and Calling Parameters

 The print method is provided in two forms with the following signatures:

 '''

 public void print (PrintWriter out, String varName, int level)

+and

+public void print (PrintStream out, String varName, int level)

 '''